 You can be pretty sure table service and manners fell into similar disrepair, but changes were afoot.
 With the rise of powerful kings and nobilities, and embrace of luxurious living by the Church hierarchy, worldliness began to rise from the rubble.

-Following the year 1000 Europe began to enjoy greater stability and sophistication.
+Following the year 1000, Europe, still un-Raptured, began to enjoy greater stability and sophistication.
 In the noble households of Europe, meals were served in a communal "great hall" where all persons of significant rank were required to eat their meals.
 If you had no significant social rank you were outside hoping for leftovers.
 Illustration copyright expired.